How Do Grocery Stores Verify Checks? (And If They See Your Balance)

 The number of consumers using checks at retailers is declining.
 According to the 2019 Federal Bank Payment Study, the number of check payments fell by 7.2% per year from 2015 to 2018.

 More consumers started using credit/debit cards or mobile payments at grocery stores, but there’s always going to be a population who prefers to pay by check.
 And most grocery stores will continue to serve that loyal customer base and their preferences.

-In this article, we learned about the check verification process, how it worked, and what information grocery stores can see.
-We also learned that grocery stores couldn’t see the account balance but could verify the account is valid and has a positive balance.
+So now you know about the check verification process, how it works, and what information grocery stores can see.
+As I mentioned previously, grocery stores can’t see your account balance but can verify the account is valid and has a positive balance.

-We reviewed the list of grocery stores that accepted checks and the reason behind it.
+I also shared with you the list of grocery stores that accept checks and the reason behind it.

-One additional tip I could provide is that if you’re planning to buy groceries with a check, make sure you have sufficient funds in your account at the time of shopping.
+One additional tip I can provide is that if you’re planning to buy groceries with a check, make sure you have sufficient funds in your account at the time of shopping.